All Episodes

 The people playing by the rules?

-The people getting up every day and going to work.
+The people getting up every day and going to work?

 They are not all millionaires, much less billionaires.

-Somehow, getting up and doing nothing, somehow expecting everybody else to take care of you and pay for you is now credible,
+Somehow, getting up and doing nothing, somehow expecting everybody else to take care of you and pay for you is now credible.

-becoming a victim of something that nobody can identify qualifies you as a discriminated against, beleaguered, put upon victim.
+Becoming a victim of something that nobody can identify qualifies you as a discriminated against, beleaguered, put upon victim.

 And you have every right to sit around and do nothing and feed off of everybody else.

-I think it's it's it's plain as day.
+I think it's plain as day.

 It's right in front of everybody's face.